 Freedom of Public Expression

 Lebanon Valley College affords all members of the College community (defined as currently enrolled students, currently employed members of the faculty, administration, and staff, and officially recognized student, faculty, administrative, or staff organizations) substantial privileges with respect to freedom of speech and expression.
-The College encourages a balanced approach in all communications and the inclusion of contrary points of view.
-This freedom, however, is subject to reasonable restrictions of time, place, and manner so that the activities do not intrude on or interfere with the academic mission and daily functions of the College, or with other rights of members of the College community as defined under College policy.
+This freedom, however, is subject to reasonable restrictions of time, place, and manner so that the activities do not intrude on or interfere with mission and operations of the College, or with other rights of members of the College community as defined under College policy and local, state, and federal laws.
+Notwithstanding the College’s commitment to free public expression, the College may impose reasonable restrictions on the time, place, and manner of public expression.
+Furthermore, the College may impose restrictions that it deems necessary to comply with fire codes, safety codes, or other applicable law and/or protect against a threat of significant harm to persons or property.

 Anyone choosing to engage in any form of public expression at the College must adhere to and observe these basic principles of freedom of expression:

 - Public expression activities cannot be unlawful and must not violate or conflict with local, state, or federal laws.
-Such activities must not violate the College’s Harassment Policy or any other College policy.
+Such activities must not violate the College’s Harassment Policy, Student Code of Conduct, or any other College policy.

 - Public expression activity cannot jeopardize public or individual safety.

-- The public expression of views and opinions cannot prevent, impede, unduly obstruct, disturb, or interfere with the following:
+- Public expression must not prevent, impede, unduly obstruct, disturb, or interfere with the following:

 - Regular academic activities conducted in classrooms, laboratories, study facilities, libraries, or other facilities